 To simplify the interpretation, we reorder the size and book-to-market ratio in the data matrix as shown in Figure 12.
 For the rows, we put small-cap portfolios (SMALL) first, followed by medium-cap (ME5), and then large-cap portfolios (BIG).
 This ordering reflects the typical characteristics of these portfolios: small-cap stocks generally exhibit higher volatility and risk.
 By positioning small-cap portfolios at the top, the matrix emphasizes the highest risk factor first.
 Medium-cap stocks, which have moderate risk and return profiles, are placed second, serving as a transitional category between small and large caps.
 Large-cap stocks, which are more stable with lower risk, are placed the third.
-The lower triangular structure in the row loading matrix A suggests that the factors influence the portfolios in a hierarchical manner.
-The factor loading on the first (smallest) portfolios influences all portfolios, the second factor loading affects only those after the second, and so on.

 While one might consider ordering the sizes from the smallest to the largest directly, it would offer less distinct differentiation of the factors.
 In addition, our arrangement also enhances the efficiency of model comparison.
-To determine the optimal dimension of the factor matrix, we estimate the marginal likelihoods for models with increasing dimensions, explained in Section 3.11 If the data favor lower risk factors, the model can quickly capture this, owing to the larger size difference between the first three rows in
+To determine the optimal dimension of the factor matrix, we estimate the marginal likelihoods for models with increasing dimensions, explained in Section 3.14 If the data favor lower risk factors, the model can quickly capture this, because of the larger size difference between the first three rows in the rearranged matrix.